grobian/carbon-c-relay/carbon-c-relay.md

     Listen for connections on port *port*.
 The port number is used for both `TCP`, `UDP` and `UNIX sockets`.
 In the latter case, the socket file contains the port number.
 The port defaults to *2003*, which is also used by the original `carbon-cache.py`.
+Note that this only applies to the defaults, when `listen` directives are in the config, this setting is ignored.

   * `-w` *workers*:
     Use *workers* number of threads.
 The default number of workers is